BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 # The seL4 Core Platform is Not Posix compatible

-## Why?
+**Rationale**

-The Unix model is now [over half a century old](https://link.springer.com/content/pdf/10.1007%2F3-540-09745-7_2.pdf).
-It was great when it was created, it started getting a bit dated by the time it became standardised as Posix in 1988, and it is really not longer the right model.
-Hence, we specifically do *not* aim to be Posix compatible, and instead try to come up with what is best for seL4 and its use cases.
+> The Unix model is now [over half a century old](https://link.springer.com/content/pdf/10.1007%2F3-540-09745-7_2.pdf).
+It
+> was great when it was created, it started getting a bit dated by the
+> time it became standardised as Posix in 1988, and it is really not
+> longer the right model.
+Hence, we specifically do *not* aim to be
+> Posix compatible, and instead try to come up with what is best for
+> seL4 and its use cases.

 ## Can you be more specific?